OpenLineage/OpenLineage/proposals/1681/naming_schemas.md

 ```

 In the above example, the Naming.json schema is provided with a detailed example for a Dataset.
 The schema would live in a new `spec/naming` folder under the name `NamingBase.json`.
 This would be analogous to the `spec/OpenLineage.json` file that outlines the `RunEvent` and other top-level OpenLineage abstractions.
 An example is given only for Datasets for brevity.
 The goal of this example is to show how properties for a `namespace` and `name` can be defined generically with a JSON schema, to be implemented by individual integrations.
 For a dataset, four pieces of information are needed:
-  1. The `namespace`, which minimally should include a `uri` and a `host` for some uniqueness and consistency in naming.
-The base spec can also define any number of common namespace attributes, such as `auth` and `port`, to be `$ref`'d by implementers.
+  1. The `namespace`, which minimally should include a `scheme` and a `path` as this seems to be consistent with URI naming conventions, see the [syntax diagram](https://upload.wikimedia.org/wikipedia/commons/d/d6/URI_syntax_diagram.svg).
+The base spec can also define any URI attributes, such as `auth`/`userinfo`, `host`, or `port`, to be `$ref`'d by implementers.
   2. The `name`, whose required properties, if any, are left to discussion.
 Again, properties can be defined to be re-used in implementations.
   3. The `unique_name_qualifier`, which is a character or short string that will combine the `namespace` and `name`.
 Often, this will simply be a `/`.
+This may not be necessary if there's a way of generating the classes that has this rule already.
   4. The `case_sensitivity` is an object that will allow case-sensitive enforcement.
 This is necessary for some implementers, like Snowflake, and will ensure that all integrations correctly capitalize datasets.
+This field may also be unnecessary if the class generator can handle this.

 A similar set of requirements can be developed for Jobs.
 In this example, each potential element of a `namespace` or `name` is given explicitly as an object.
 This has the benefit of creating re-usable properties, even if it is verbose.
 Additionally, some of these properties could be defined as `pattern`s instead of `string`s to enforce certain conventions.

 Although one drawback with this type of schema is that the casing must have its own rule as to what fields it applies to; in the example, the `namespace` does not need the rule while the `name` does.
-Casing may be moved then to each of `namespace` and `name`, or defined elsewhere and `$ref`'d in each property.
+Casing may be moved then to each of `namespace` and `name`, defined elsewhere and `$ref`'d in each property, or moved to the class generator.

 [Snowflake Example]
 ```json